 We encourage stockholders to log into the virtual Annual Meeting at least 15 minutes prior to the start of the Annual Meeting to test their Internet connectivity.
-If you encounter any technical difficulties with the virtual meeting platform on the day of the Annual Meeting, please call 1-844-986-0822 (for U.S. participants) and 303-562-9302 (for international participants).
+If you encounter any difficulties while accessing the virtual meeting during the check-in or meeting time, a technical assistance phone number will be made available on the virtual meeting registration page 15 minutes prior to the start of the meeting.
 Technical support will be available starting at 11:00 a.m.
-Eastern Daylight Time on June 6, 2023 and will remain available until thirty minutes after the meeting has finished.
+Eastern Daylight Time on June 5, 2024 and will remain available until thirty minutes after the meeting has finished.